-Adult acne can feel like a frustrating surprise—especially when it lingers long past your teenage years.
-If you're experiencing breakouts in your 30s, 40s, or beyond, you're not alone.
-In fact, adult acne is more common than you might think, and it comes with its own set of challenges: from painful cystic acne to persistent dark spots and scarring.
+Adult acne can feel like a frustrating surprise, especially when it lingers long past your teenage years.
+If you’re experiencing breakouts in your 30s, 40s, or beyond, you’re not alone, and it comes with its own set of challenges: from painful cystic acne to persistent dark spots and scarring.

 Understanding the root causes of adult acne is the first step toward clearer skin.
-Forget the one-size-fits-all teen acne treatments—your skin needs a targeted, adult-specific approach.
+In my experience, a one-size-fits-all teen acne treatment rarely works here, your skin needs a targeted, adult-specific approach.

 What Is Adult Acne?
 How It Differs from Teenage Acne